 Finally, another common application of the SEEA is computable general equilibrium (CGE) models.
 CGE models are a class of economic models that combine use of input-output data with the application of microeconomic theory and are especially well suited to analysing the future effects of policies.
-They consist of a system of non-linear demand, supply Further, as the accounts provide consistent environmental and economic indicators, the possible trade-offs in environmentaltermsbetweenalternativeenvironmental and economic strategies can be analysed.
-The SEEA enables the calculation of indicators on several topics, including: resource use and intensity; production, employment and expenditure related to environmental activities: environmental taxes and environmental subsidies; and environmental assets, wealth, income and depletion of resources.
+They consist of a system of non-linear demand, supply and market equilibrium equations, into which various assumptions may be introduced (depending on the model).
+In the context of the SEEA, CGE models may be developed using information contained in EE-IOT, thus bringing together monetary and physical data.
+The use of CGE models can facilitate an understanding of what dynamic impacts may be expected in the case of policy interventions, or other developments.
+For example, CGE models can assist in understanding the dynamics arising from the introduction of a tax on CO2 emissions, which will entail a shift away from relatively carbonintensive inputs.